 - Foster excellent presentation skills to present geophysical and geological data collected to clients, management and governments

 - Prepare budgets for exploration projects and place orders for required equipment and supplies

 - Manage teams of scientists and additional staff members during data collection and analysis of information

 - Provide training to staff on scientific methods and equipment utilization

 - Use knowledge and expertise to teach in an educational institute

 What Is the Job Demand for Geological Oceanographer?

-According to survey statistics from May 2015, demand for geoscientists is expected to grow around 10% between 2014 and 2024.
-This is 50% higher than the average employment growth across all industries.
-Survey has become more important in applied sciences related to geoscience, especially as pockets of fossil fuel get scarcer.
+According to survey statistics from May 2020, demand for geoscientists is expected to grow around 7% between 2020 and 2030.* Survey has become more important in applied sciences related to geoscience, especially as pockets of fossil fuel get scarcer.
 The quality of surveying - for any purpose - has improved, opening up opportunities for conservation, monitoring, recording and mapping, planning and resource management.
 This is likely to account for much of the expected growth for ground and oceanographic surveying.

 What Are the Education Requirements to Become a Geological Oceanographer?

 A bachelor's degree is essential for all entry-level jobs.
 Students should take a degree in geology or something closely related.
 Where surveying is available, either as part of the course or as a minor or elective, these should be preferred over other choices.
 This is an applied science role where research is in the field and using instruments rather than research based.
 IT skills are also near essential, as are math subjects.
 You will spend much of your time take readings, so an understanding of technical equipment and math will put you in good standing.